cmu-hgc-mac/hgcal-module-testing-gui/README.md

 ssh-copy-id -i ~/.ssh/id_rsa root@[TrenzFPGAHostname]
 ```

-The GUI uses PyVISA to control the power supply.
+The GUI uses PyVISA to control the HV power supply.
 CMU uses an RS232 cable to control it; if you have another type of cable, you may have to re-implement part of the code.
 To discover the VISA resource name, run the following in a python shell:
 ```
 import pyvisa
 rm = pyvisa.ResourceManager()